tarun123456789055555/Weather-_application/README.md

 This project is open and you are welcome to create any changes to this wather app add amazing functanality

-Current version number : 0.5 Beta
+Current version number : 1.0